 Being born in the late ’50s did not automatically make you a boomer then.
 But they arbitrarily moved the goal posts as I got older to define a boomer as any guy old enough to have his prostate checked.
 (Since amended, now that Gen-Xers have also begun paying attention to RRSP ads).

 And the culture-wide appetite for “genre” entertainment was not yet whetted.
-I remember friends smirking at how enthused I was by this film with robots, princesses and an asthmatic villain who looked like he was wearing the grille of a Studebaker on his head.
+I remember friends smirking at how enthused I was by this film with robots, princesses and a villain who looked like he was wearing the grille of a Studebaker on his head.

 Though some adults read crime comics in the ’50s and “Underground comix” in the ’60s, comic books still carried the image of children’s reading material until the ’70s, when the first comic book stores were born (providing a handy set decades later for about 1,000 Big Bang Theory scenes).

 But again, it’s no coincidence that basically the first epic superhero movie ever, Superman, hit the big screen within two years after Star Wars.
-It was a slow embrace — 11 more years until the Batman films, 13 years after that before Spider-Man ignited the Marvel Universe.
+It was a slow embrace — 11 more years until the Batman films and 13 years after that before Spider-Man ignited the Marvel Universe.

 But we’ve now reached the point where, as Canadian writer Stephen Marche has said, “being a movie critic these days is like being a food critic who’s only allowed to critique burritos.”

-Of the top-10 highest grossing films of all time (as of March 2020), one is a Star Wars film — The Force Awakens at number four — while three are Marvel films (owned by Disney, which also owns the Star Wars franchise), and only one — the number three film, Titanic — doesn’t involve sci-fi, magic, Disney epics or action heroes.
-(The number two spot is Avatar — meaning Canadian boy James Cameron, who directed both it and Titanic really is “king of the blockbuster movie world.”)
+Of the top-10 highest grossing films of all time (as of January 2022), one is a Star Wars film — The Force Awakens (2015) at number four — while four are Marvel films (owned by Disney, which also owns the Star Wars franchise), and only one — the number three film, Titanic — doesn’t involve sci-fi, magic, Disney epics or action heroes.
+(The number one spot is Avatar — meaning Canadian boy James Cameron, who directed both it and Titanic really is “king of the blockbuster movie world.”)

 Of course, Star Wars is not confined to the big screen.
-Aside from future films, the recent popularity of the Emmy-winning Disney+ series The Mandalorian means that further Star Wars spin-off series are reportedly in the works, including ones that focus on individual characters from the movies like Lando Calrissian, Boba Fett, Obi-Wan Kenobi, and R2-D2 and pal C-3PO.
+Aside from future films, the recent popularity of the Emmy-winning Disney+ series The Mandalorian means that further Star Wars spin-off series are reportedly in the works, including ones that — like the 2021 release The Book of Boba Fett and the Obi-Wan Kenobi series premiering on May 27 — focus on individual characters from the movies.

 I love Star Wars but, yeah, there is such a thing as too much of a good thing.